Frequently Asked Questions About Personal Injury

-One of the questions most potential clients ask is whether or not they need an attorney to handle their personal injury claim in the first place.
+One of the questions most potential clients ask is whether or not they need an attorney to handle their in the first place.
 The answer in most cases is an unequivocal “yes.”

-Even cases that seem simple can become complicated because of legal issues, disputed factual issues or because the responsible party simply doesn’t want to meet its obligation to make up for what has happened.
+Even cases that seem simple can become complicated.
+Complications can occur due to legal issues, disputed factual issues or because the responsible party simply doesn’t want to meet its obligation to make up for what has happened.
 The more serious the injuries are, the more compensation that is potentially at stake, and the higher the need to hire a professional to protect your interests and maximize your asset.

-There are many reasons an experienced attorney may be necessary in a particular case, but some of the most common are as follows:
+There are many reasons an experienced attorney may be necessary in a particular case.
+Some of the most common are as follows:

 - In every case, the injured parties should shield themselves from the insurance company or corporate claims adjusters and investigators who will seek potentially harmful statements and pry into their personal lives in an effort to find any reason to deny full responsibility.

 - In most cases, especially in any case where there is a question of who was at fault, immediate and thorough investigation is necessary to preserve evidence and identify potentially liable parties.

 - There is a “statute of limitations” that requires legal action be taken within a period of time or the right to recover compensation is lost.
 Some statutes are as short as six months in California.